BRENTON KIRSCHNER

 Private Practice

-Founded ARLMFT LLC as a private practice in 2017, growing into a specialized provider of evidence-based services for adults, couples, healthcare professionals, and corporate professionals.
+Started my own private practice in 2017, growing into a specialized provider of evidence-based services for adults, couples, healthcare professionals, and adult attachment.

 2013 - 2017